Work as a nurse in Norway

 Norway is organised in four regional health authorities (helseforetak): South-Eastern Norway (Helse Sør-Øst), Western Norway (Helse Vest), Central Norway (Helse Midt) and Northern Norway (Helse Nord).
 Each of these health authorities run hospitals within their areas.
 On the websites of the individual health authorities, you will find an overview and links to the different hospitals, and there is also information for jobseekers.

-You can find advertisements for positions throughout the country on the website of the state employment service, the Norwegian Labour and Welfare Administration, NAV.
+You can find advertisements for positions throughout the country on the website of the Norwegian Labour and Welfare Administration, NAV.
 People from other countries may also go through the EURES (the European Job Mobility Portal) service in their home country to find a job as a nurse in Norway.

 As municipalities are responsible for many health and care services in Norway, you could also check for vacant positions on the websites of the different municipalities.